 Tom was in the market for a new car.
 He wanted to update his grey 4 door sedan.
-He told the sales representative at his local dealership what he wanted and the salesman proceeded to pitch Tom on the all new features and benefits on various other models since Tom’s last purchase.
+He told the sales representative at his local dealership what he wanted and the salesman proceeded to pitch Tom on the features and benefits on all of the various other models released since Tom’s last purchase.
 Two hours later, Tom was the proud owner of a brand new, red, 2 door SUV.

 The sales person was paid a higher commission on the car he ultimately sold to Tom than the one Tom had set out to buy.
-Tom was convinced by the input from an informed salesperson; advice clouded by the salesman’s personal remuneration.
+Tom was convinced by the input from an informed salesperson; advice clouded by the salesperson’s remuneration opportunity.

 Why then look for “independent” advice from an insurance broker paid directly by an insurance company based on the products he or she sells?